EAT-JBCOMMUNITY/EAT/README.md

 HOW TO PROCESS THE SOURCES INSIDE AN IDE
 ----------------------------------------
-In order to process the eap-additional-testsuite sources, please, **go to the Server Level** (e.g. [Wildfly Server Level](https://github.com/jboss-set/eap-additional-testsuite/tree/master/modules/testcases/jdkAll/Wildfly)) and after following the steps of the section **"HOW TO BUILD EAP ADDITIONAL TESTSUITE INSIDE AN IDE (ECLIPSE, IntelliJ IDEA, NETBEANS)"** for the Server Level (activating the equivalent server profile and the standalone profile, etc), proceed to the following actions depending on the way of processing that you choose and the IDE :
+In order to process the eap-additional-testsuite sources, please, after following the steps of the section **"HOW TO BUILD EAP ADDITIONAL TESTSUITE INSIDE AN IDE (ECLIPSE, IntelliJ IDEA, NETBEANS)"** (activating the equivalent server profile and the standalone profile, etc), proceed to the following actions depending on the way of processing and the IDE that you choose :

 **1st WAY OF PROCESSING (This way applies for all the IDEs)**